-Logical devices view
+"Logical devices" pane

-The Logical devices view displays information about the logical devices created using the physical devices, including the number of arrays and logical devices, the RAID level of each device, and whether a logical device is protected by a hot spare drive.
+The "Logical devices" pane displays information about the logical devices that were created using the physical devices, including the number of arrays and logical devices, the RAID level of each device, and whether a logical device is protected by a hot spare drive.

-You can create and delete logical devices in the Logical devices view by selecting the Create option and using the Create wizard.
+You can create and delete logical devices in the "Logical devices" pane by clicking Create and using the Create wizard.